 I’m second generation Italian.
 I grew up in Brooklyn, New York in an area called Bensonhurst.
 I was raised by two Italian mothers – my mother and grandmother.
 We lived in a two family house that my grandparents owned.
 I always enjoyed two dinners growing up.
 When I finished what my mother cooked I would always run upstairs to see what Grandma was preparing and she would always put another plate on the table and pleaded for me to “mangia”.

 My father was a carpenter and my grandfather had his own butcher shop a block away from where we lived.
 We would have huge family gatherings for the holidays that were celebrated in the basement of our home.
 That was the only room large enough to hold a table that my father would fabricate to accommodate all the Aunts ,Uncles and cousins that would show up for the feast.
 And it was a feast that would always end with a card game as we cracked nuts, ate fruit, drank wine and listened to the elders argue over whose town in Sicily was more beautiful.
 These are my roots.

-So to get started I would like to share a recipe that is a long standing tradition of Sicilian cooking and my grandmother – Capanata – or as we used to call it – Capanatina – a mixture of eggplant, onions, celery, capers and pine nuts in a savory sweet/sour sauce of tomatoes.
+So to get started I would like to share a recipe that is a long standing tradition of Sicilian cooking and my grandmother – Caponata – or as we used to call it – caponatina – a mixture of eggplant, onions, celery, capers and pine nuts in a savory sweet/sour sauce of tomatoes.

 - 1/2 pound of green olives packed in brine and pitted

 - 6 stalks of celery, strip the filaments(strings) from the celery sticks

 - 2 large onions

 - 1 – 14.5 oz can of whole peeled tomatoes with juice

 - 1 – 15 oz can of tomato sauce